Understanding Labor and Delivery Complications -- the Basics

 Post-Term Pregnancy and Post-Maturity

-In most pregnancies that go a little beyond 41 to 42 weeks, called post-maturity or a post-term pregnancy, no problems develop.
+In most pregnancies that go a little beyond 41 to 42 weeks, called late-term or a post-term pregnancy, no problems develop.
 But problems may develop if the placenta can no longer provide enough nourishment to maintain a healthy environment for the baby.